Rabbit Hemorrhagic Disease Information

 What animals are susceptible to RHDV?

 RHDV primarily affects wild and domesticated European rabbits (Oryctolagus cuniculus).
-Other lagomorphs, including European brown hares (Lepus europaeus), varying (snowshoe) hares (Lepus americanus), cottontails (Sylvilagus floridanus), black-tailed jackrabbits (Lepus californicus), white-tailed jackrabbit (Lepus townsendii), and volcano rabbits (Romerolagus diazzi), are resistant to RHDV.
+Until recently, other lagomorphs, including European brown hares (Lepus europaeus), varying (snowshoe) hares (Lepus americanus), cottontails (Sylvilagus floridanus), black-tailed jackrabbits (Lepus californicus), white-tailed jackrabbit (Lepus townsendii), and volcano rabbits (Romerolagus diazzi), were considered resistant to RHDV.
+However, in 2021 a new strain of RHDV emerged and it seems to affect all lagomorphs.

 This virus does not infect humans or other mammals, but both can act as vectors and spread the virus.